-Moving to university is a super exciting time – and you’ll probably be much more excited about meeting new friends and hitting the social scene than sorting gas and electric bills.
-It can be an absolute pain but it’s important you sort out your energy bills as soon as possible—here’s how.
+Moving to university is a super-exciting time, and you’ll probably be much more excited about meeting new friends and hitting the social scene than sorting gas and electric bills.
+It can be an absolute pain but it’s important you set up your energy bills as soon as possible—here’s how.

-On the first day of moving in you’ll need to make a note of your current meter readings—one for Electric, one for Gas (if you’ve got a Gas meter that is).
-This is because when you move in, you’ll be placed on a ‘deemed contract’ with your current energy supplier.
-Don’t worry, a deemed contract only lasts up until the day you switch to your new supplier.
+On the first day of moving in you’ll need to make a note of your current meter readings—one for electric, one for gas (if you have a gas meter, that is).
+This is because when you move in, your current energy supplier places you on a ‘deemed contract’.
+A deemed contract is in place when you move into a new premise and start to consume gas, electricity, or both, without agreeing a contract with a supplier.
+These rates may be higher than you expect.
+But don’t worry, a deemed contract only lasts up until the day you switch to your new supplier.